What's a QR Code?

 Let's start with something simple - a poster.

-Posters are great for illustrating something about a topic you have covered, but they have limited space.
+Posters are great for illustrating something about a topic you have covered, but space is limited.

 Copy the codes to your desktop if you are doing your poster on the computer or print the codes on labels if you are making your poster on poster board.
 For digital posters, place the codes on your poster and add any text and images you want.
 When using poster board, paste the codes onto your poster (address labels work well) and complete the rest of the poster.